 Currently, 18 million bitcoins are in circulation of the 21 million total supply.
 New bitcoins are minted into circulation during the mining process when new blocks are verified.
 At the moment, the amount of new bitcoin entering circulation is 6.25 bitcoin per block, and it takes approximately 10 minutes to verify a block.

-Another characteristic Satoshi programmed into bitcoin are what’s called “halving” events.
+Another characteristic that Satoshi programmed into bitcoin is what’s called “halving” events.
 Halving refers to the reduction in bitcoin block rewards issued to miners by half.
-Block rewards halve every 210,000th block, which on average turns out to be approximately every four years.
+Block rewards are halved every 210,000th block, which on average turns out to be approximately every four years.